MPMiguel/MPMiguel/README.md

 ### Glad to see you here!
-<div align="center">I''m a professional with 4 years of experience in logistics and the automotive industry, looking to transition to Full Stack programming.
+<div align="center">I'm a professional with 4 years of experience in logistics and the automotive industry, looking to transition to full-stack programming.
 My goal is to contribute to the development of quality web applications.</div>

 <br/>